Due anni dopo

 Due anni dopo is the second album by Italian singer-songwriter Francesco Guccini.
 It was released in 1970 by EMI.

 Overview

 The album was recorded in November 1969 in Milan.
-On the front cover the name of the author was simply "Francesco"; this already occurred in Guccini's first album, Folk beat n.
-1. Due anni dopo was the first album in which Guccini collaborated with Deborah Kooperman, an American folksinger who played fingerstyle guitar, a style which was not well known in Italy at the time.
-Her name was misspelled as Deborah Kopperman in the credits, where Giorgio Vacchi is listed as arranger, while Guccini is the author of all the songs in the album.
+On the front cover the name was simply "Francesco"; this was the second time that had happened, as Folk beat n.
+1, Guccini's debut, featured this as well.
+Due anni dopo was the first album in which Guccini collaborated with Deborah Kooperman, an American folksinger who played fingerstyle guitar, a style which was not well known in Italy at the time.
+Her name was misspelled as "Deborah Kopperman" in the credits.

+Giorgio Vacchi is listed as arranger, while Guccini wrote all the songs on the album.

 The main theme was the passage of time, and how bourgeois hypocrisy affects everyday life; notable influences were French music and the style of the Italian poet Giacomo Leopardi.